 1.05 Early Cancellation Fees

-The term of this Agreement is identified herein.
+The term of this Agreement is identified herein or on your invoice.
+Each line or service is each individually on a contract term equal the term of the original line service or circuit from the date of activation by Comwave.
+For the abundance of clarity, if a Customer initially signs a three-year contract and subsequently calls Comwave to add another internet connection or phone line, the new services will automatically be on a three-year term from the date of the new service activation date.
 Early cancellation fees (ECF) apply from the date of Service activation or if the contract has been renewed, from the renewal date.
-ECF shall be equal to the greater of; fifty percent (50%) of the unused portion of this Agreement or an amount equal to the aggregated total of; any waived or discounted charges, credits or other form of financial incentives provided to the Customer in consideration for this agreement plus the total of any contractual obligation made by Comwave to support the services in this agreement.
+ECF shall be equal to the greater of; one hundred percent (100%) of the unused portion of this Agreement or an amount equal to the aggregated total of; any waived or discounted charges, credits or other form of financial incentives provided to the Customer in consideration for this agreement plus the total of any contractual obligation made by Comwave to support the services in this agreement.
 ECF will not exceed one hundred percent (100%) of the unused portion of this Agreement.

 1.06 Comwave’s Right to Refuse to Provide Services